stabix/stabix/doc/getting_started.rst

 MTEX toolbox
 ****************

-For some options and functions implemented in the STABiX toolbox, you have to download and install the `MTEX Toolbox <http://mtex-toolbox.github.io/>`_.
+For some options and functions implemented in the STABiX toolbox, you have to download and to install the `MTEX Toolbox <http://mtex-toolbox.github.io/>`_.

 OpenGL
 *********